harrymkt/nvgtpkg/README.md

 # NVGT PKG
-A simple package manager for [NVGT](https://nvgt.gg) audio game engine.
+A simple, open source command line package manager for [NVGT](https://nvgt.gg) audio game engine.

 [Visit NVGT Package Manager's Official Website](https://harrymkt.github.io/nvgtpkg)

 NVGT Package Manager uses [TOML](https://toml.io/en/) as formatter, thus any configuration file must use TOML.
 Format indentation is expected, and must use tab over space.

+## Usage
+To use the package manager software, run `nvgtpkg` and it will display help.
+To get help for a command you can run `nvgtpkg <command> -h` or `nvgtpkg <command> --help`.

+Note that if you are using non compiled version you may run `nvgtpkg.py` instead of `nvgtpkg`.

 ## Creating a package
 If you want to create a package, first setup a Git repository.
 This Git repository is not necessary unless you want to publish to NVGTPKG packages easily.